alexliebmanp/orenstein_analysis/README.md

 In addition, the package is divided into two module categories.
 (1) measurement methods, which are general purpose and do not reference any specific type of experiment, and (2) experimental methods, which is a space to add specific functionality on top of the measurement methods.

-For more information on python regular expressions (regexp), which are used to loader.load_ndim_measurement() to extract coordinate values, see [this nice tutorial](https://docs.python.org/3/howto/regex.html#regex-howto)
+For more information on python regular expressions (regexp), which are used with loader.load_ndim_measurement() to extract coordinate values, see [this nice tutorial](https://docs.python.org/3/howto/regex.html#regex-howto).